-This is the last part of a 3-part series on meditation, its benefits and how you can learn to meditate yourself.
+This is the part-3 of a 4-part series on meditation, its benefits and how you can learn to meditate yourself.

 - Part 1: 10 Reasons You Should Meditate